itsmoriokivich/Python-Week-2-asiignment/README.md

 my_list = []

-Start with an empty list to store numbers.
+Started with an empty list to store numbers.

 Append elements 10, 20, 30, 40